Parental Involvement & Courses

 Our MacMillan Coffee Morning and After School Cake Sale was a great success and we raised over £342.60 for MacMillan Cancer Support!
 (Final total to follow!)
 Thank you to all who supported this event!

 Whether you want to develop your own skills, gain qualifications or be able to support your child better with his or her learning, we run workshops in school, and also work closely with Fountains Children’s Centre and Hugh Baird College.
 We try to create opportunities for trying new things, meeting other people and setting personal goals and challenges.

-- Year 1/ Reception Science Workshop – This took place on Wednesday 16th October in the school hall.
+- Year 1/ Reception Science Workshop

 - Year 1 Phonics Screening Meeting